0xCaso/Treasury-Reports/README.md

 ## :wave: Introduction

 This repository is a place to publish reports on **technical projects funded by the Polkadot and Kusama [Treasury](https://wiki.polkadot.network/docs/learn-treasury)**.
 The goal is to establish a transparent and objective reporting system that helps the community to make educated decisions about these projects and their progress.

-It’s based on the [Grant Milestone Delivery repository](https://github.com/w3f/Grant-Milestone-Delivery).
-It’s encouraged to publish the reports not only as part of the repository but also on various community sides.
+ The repo is based on the [Grant Milestone Delivery repository](https://github.com/w3f/Grant-Milestone-Delivery) and it’s encouraged to publish the reports not only as part of the repository but also on various community sides.
 However, Git helps to work together on the reports in a fully transparent way that let you easily track all the changes and edits.

 ## :pencil: Guidelines